mohsilas/Mnemonikus/README.md

 4. Input the information you want to memorize in the text area.
 5. Click "Generate" to create your memory palace.

-## Configuration
+## 🧰 Configuration

 Users can configure various settings:

-- Anthropic API Key
+- Anthropic API Key.
-- OpenAI API Key
+- OpenAI API Key.
-- Anthropic Model
+- Anthropic Model.
-- Max Tokens - max length of text generated
+- Max Tokens - max length of text generated.
-- Temperature - creativity from 0.0 to 1.0
+- Temperature - creativity from 0.0 to 1.0.
 - Custom Prompt - note that certain <tags> in the prompt are vital for the app's functions. see the default prompt below.
-- OpenAI Image Model
+- OpenAI Image Model.
-- Image Resolution - see the table below
+- Image Resolution - see the table below.
 - TTS Model - tts-1 is faster and cheaper, tts-1-hd produces higher quality.

 These settings are stored in the browser's local storage for persistence.